seyiogunjuyigbe/marketplace/README.md

 IXXO Marketplace

-All work will be doneon the develop branch
+All work will be done in the develop branch

 preview link: https://ixxo-marketplace.herokuapp.com/